bvandewe/CML-Cloud-Manager/docs/security/authorization.md

 Authorization determines **what** an authenticated user is allowed to do.
 While authentication verifies identity ("who are you?"), authorization controls access ("what can you do?").

-The Starter App implements **Role-Based Access Control (RBAC)** using OAuth2/OIDC standards with Keycloak as the identity provider.
+The Cml Cloud Manager implements **Role-Based Access Control (RBAC)** using OAuth2/OIDC standards with Keycloak as the identity provider.

 ### Key Authorization Components